christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 ### MQTT Broker

-Eclipse Mosquitto is an Open Source Message Broker (under EPL/EDL license) which implements several versions of the MQTT protocol.
+Eclipse Mosquitto is an Open Source Message Broker (under an EPL/EDL license) and it implements several versions of the MQTT protocol.
 Mosquitto is lightweight and suitable for all devices, from low-power single-board computers to complete servers.
-The MQTT protocol provides a lightweight method of running messaging using a publication/subscription. this makes it suitable for Internet of Things messaging, for example with low power sensors or mobile devices such as phones, computers integrated or microcontrollers.
+The MQTT protocol provides a lightweight method of running messaging using a publication/subscription. this makes it suitable for Internet of Things messaging, for example with low-power sensors or mobile devices such as phones, computers integrated, or microcontrollers.
 The Mosquitto project also provides a C library for implementing MQTT clients, and the very popular online MQTT clients mosquitto_pub and mosquitto_sub.
-Mosquitto is part of the Eclipse Foundation and is an iot project.eclipse.org is sponsored by CEDALO.COM.
+Mosquitto is part of the Eclipse Foundation and is an IoT project.eclipse.org is sponsored by CEDALO.COM.

-#### Subscribe to a topic / Suscrib to topic
+#### Subscribe to a topic / Subscribe to topic
 To subscribe, call the client.Subscribe method with three parameters:

 - topic: string with the subject of the subscription